 So how do you know which one makes the most sense for your case?
 These questions should help you have a better understanding of how your case is valued:

 - How much time did you miss from work?

 - What kind of treatment did you receive?

 - Are you able to return to work in the same capacity?

-- If you have to find a new job, how much does it pay in comparison to your old one?
+- If you have to find a new job, how much does it pay compared to your old one?